 I have worked on a variety of research topics united by several connected overarching themes:

-- how different individuals adapt to large-scale socio-economic processes and pressures, such as internationalisation, marketisation, casualisation of labour, or the fall of political regimes;
+- what social inequalities arise from large-scale socio-economic processes and pressures, such as the internationalisation, marketisation and casualisation of labour, or the fall of political regimes, and how how individuals adapt to them;

-- inequalities in the labour market (gender, class, caring responsibilities, migration, health and disability, and so on);
+- inequalities in the job market (gender, class, caring responsibilities, migration, health and disability, and so on);

-- how individuals reconcile the impossible conflict between their personal lives, caring for others, maintaining a career, and doing meaningful things in their work;
+- how individuals reconcile the clashing demands of their personal lives, caring for others, making ends meet, maintaining a career, and doing meaningful things in their work;

 - dignity, motivation and meaning-finding at work.

-In my study of mathematics and mathematicians, I want to know (1) how mathematicians are made and what happens to them when they are ready; (2) what it means to work as an academic in a time of precarity, marketisation, metricisation and globalisation of scientific and knowledge labour.
+In my study of mathematics and mathematicians, I want to know (1) how mathematicians are made and what happens to them when they are ready; (2) what it means to work as an academic – particularly at a time of precarity, marketisation, metricisation and globalisation of scientific and knowledge labour.

 My earlier research was about maritime labour and post-socialism (forthcoming book with Berghahn).
 It asked how two generations of Bulgarian seafarers and coastal workers coped with the fall of the Iron Curtain and the sudden internationalisation and marketisation of their profession after 1989.
 I defended my PhD at the University of Warwick in 2012.